bglarkin/tgr_fun/diversity.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Residuals distribution does not suggest the need for transformation.
-Levene’s p ~ 0.05 → reject the null of equal variance.
+Residuals distribution variance may not be equal in groups.
+Levene’s p = 0.054, close to rejecting the null of equal variance.
 Check CV in groups.

 ``` r